company-starter/company-starter/packages/base-config/README.md

 # `@company-starter/config`

-The config repository including tsconfig, tsconfig.build, jest.config, licence and more
+The base config repository including licence and more

 ## Usage

 ```
 # install dependencies
-npm install @company-starter/config and make sur to install the peerDependencies
+npm install @company-starter/base-config and make sur to install the peerDependencies
 ```